strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/ACHunterCE.md

 In this lab we are going to set up the Community Edition of AC Hunter so it can intercept and inspect traffic on a home network without the need for expensive managed switches with SPAN or TAP ports.
 This is done through the amazing power of ARP cache poisoning.

-First, Download AC Hunter Community Edition Here:
+Step 0, Download AC Hunter Community Edition Here:

 https://www.activecountermeasures.com/ac-hunter-community-edition/download/